Azure/fleet/docs/troubleshooting/clusterResourcePlacementScheduled.md

 The `ClusterResourcePlacementScheduled` condition is set to `false`, the goal is to select two clusters with the label `env:prod`, but only one member cluster possesses the correct label as specified in `clusterAffinity`.

 We can also take a look at the `ClusterSchedulingPolicySnapshot` status to figure out why the scheduler could not schedule the resource for the placement policy specified.
+To learn how to get the latest `ClusterSchedulingPolicySnapshot`, see [How can I find and verify the latest ClusterSchedulingPolicySnapshot for a ClusterResourcePlacement deployment?](README.md#how-can-i-find-and-verify-the-latest-clusterschedulingpolicysnapshot-for-a-clusterresourceplacement) to learn how to get the latest `ClusterSchedulingPolicySnapshot`.

 The corresponding `ClusterSchedulingPolicySnapshot` spec and status gives us even more information on why scheduling failed.
-Please refer to this [section](#how-to-find--verify-the-latest-clusterschedulingpolicysnapshot-for-a-crp) to learn how to get the latest `ClusterSchedulingPolicySnapshot`.

 ### Latest ClusterSchedulingPolicySnapshot:
 ```
 apiVersion: placement.kubernetes-fleet.io/v1